 Pickled peaches are perfect for any holiday table or used as you might any canned peach in cobblers, cakes or for ice cream.
 Select the smallest fresh cling peaches you can find.
 It doesn’t matter if they’re a little bit green; in fact, you shouldn’t use peaches that are soft and ripe enough to eat out of hand because they tend to fall apart when moved.

-Wash peaches, drop them in briskly boiling water for about a minute or two to loosen the skins, and peel.
+Drop whole firm peaches–a little on the green side–in briskly boiling water for about a minute or two to loosen the skins.
+Peel.
 For every four pounds of peaches, combine 3 cups sugar and 2 cups vinegar, add two pieces of stick cinnamon broken into 2-inch pieces and two teaspoons whole cloves.

 Heat to bubbling.
 Pack peaches into sterilized quart jars, add hot spiced syrup (with water if needed) seal tightly, and process for 10 minutes.
 Wait a week before serving.